 Maintaining a self-hosted model registry

 Another option to consider—if you do not want to build out a solution—is to maintain an existing solution yourself.
-In this scenario, the solution has been built out already, but you might have to manage some features such as the object storage and the database.
-Most of these existing solutions are open source solutions.
+In this scenario, the solution has been built out already, but you might have to manage some features, such as object storage and the database.
+Most of these existing solutions are open-source solutions.